yanis112/streamlit_cheat_sheet/README.md

-# Streamlit API Cheat Sheet
+# LLM-ready Streamlit API Cheat Sheet

 This is a summary of the docs for the latest version of Streamlit, v1.41.0.